-SAP is also dependent on the student's ability to complete a program of study within a maximum of 150% of the total program length (calculated based on the number of semesters a student is enrolled in the program).
+SAP is also dependent on the student's ability to complete a program of study within a maximum of 150% of the total program length (calculated based on the number of semesters, weeks, or sessions, depending on the program, that a student is enrolled in the program).
 The College conducts this quantitative evaluation at specific intervals for each program as well as upon any course failure (see table below).